801C07/bwhthd.github.io/projects.md

 ---
 ##[TatooshSchool.org](http://tatooshschool.org)
 May 2-4, 2014.
 Tatoosh School is a great organization that does field learning in Southeast Alaska.
 I helped them update their site to a new WordPress [**theme**](http://themeforest.net/item/charitas-foundation-wordpress-theme/5150694).
-I haden't used WordPress in a long time, so it was good to get reaquainted!
+I hadn't used WordPress in a long time, so it was good to get reaquainted!
 This involved lots of content migration and a small amount of changing the underlying CSS and PHP.
 It was great working with Peter and Erin.
 The new site should be live within the week!

 ---
 ##[Spoke.Coffee](http://spoke.coffee) [**@PDXSW**](http://twitter.com/pdxsw).